v-alexmandel/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/overview.md

 * Better collaboration experiences when sharing your desktop or creative work across distributed teams, especially when using Parsec’s screen sharing or even Unreal Pixel Streaming.
 * Allow quick turnaround times for game testers to get compiled builds faster for testing

+Read this blog post [Game Creation Cloud Adoption and The Azure Game Dev VM](https://developer.microsoft.com/games/blog/game-creation-cloud-adoption-and-the-azure-game-dev-vm/) to know more.

 ## Use Cases for the Azure Game Development Virtual Machine

 Below we illustrate some common use cases for customers.